Skip to Site Header Skip to Main Content Skip to Footer

 How Does Circadian Rhythm Work?

-The Master Clock coordinates all our other biological clocks.
+The Master Clock, an essential internal clock, coordinates all our other biological clocks.
 The sleep/wake cycle is regulated by the suprachiasmatic (SCN) nucleus, a cluster of about 20,000 nerve cells located in the hypothalamus of the brain.
 [5]

 Its function is to regulate circadian rhythms throughout the body.
 The SCN receives cues from external environmental stimuli that tell it when to prepare the body for sleep and wakefulness.[6]